dotnet/eShop/README.md

 ### Contributing

 For more information on contributing to this repo, please read [the contribution documentation](./CONTRIBUTING.md) and [the Code of Conduct](CODE-OF-CONDUCT.md).

+### eShop on Azure

+The eShop application is designed to run locally.
+For a version of this app deployable on Azure, please view [the eShop on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.